 Allergy does not seem to be involved.

 Factors that may, for unknown reasons, be protective include oral contraceptives, pregnancy, and tobacco, including smokeless tobacco and nicotine-containing tablets.

-Symptoms and signs usually begin in childhood (80% of patients are < 30 yr) and decrease in frequency and severity with aging.
-Symptoms may involve as few as one ulcer 2 to 4 times/yr or almost continuous disease, with new ulcers forming as old ones heal.
+Symptoms and signs usually begin in childhood (80% of patients are < 30 years) and decrease in frequency and severity with aging.
+Symptoms may involve as few as one ulcer 2 to 4 times a year or almost continuous disease, with new ulcers forming as old ones heal.
 A prodrome of pain or burning for 1 to 2 days precedes ulcers, but there are no antecedent vesicles or bullae.
 Severe pain, disproportionate to the size of the lesion, can last from 4 to 7 days.

 Aphthous ulcers are well-demarcated, shallow, ovoid, or round and have a necrotic center with a yellow-gray pseudomembrane, a red halo, and slightly raised red margins.